rare-magma/guitos/README.md

 I receive a salary at the end of each month and around that time I create a new budget to plan the expenses/savings goals/etc.

 I frequently add a new expense before I purchase it so I can see the impact on the budget and prepare accordingly.
+If everything went according to plan, once I receive a new salary, I transfer the value in the `savings estimate` field to a savings account.

 Later, I can compare the budget with previous months to understand where the money is going by hovering the mouse/tapping on a single expense.
 A tooltip pops up and shows its value in percentage of revenue (see the tooltip screenshot above).